WeiXunElements/things-stamp/README.md

     polymer serve

-Once running, you can preview your element at `http://localhost:8080/components/things-alarm/`, where `things-alarm` is the name of the directory containing it.
+Once running, you can preview your element at `http://localhost:8080/components/things-stamp/`, where `things-stamp` is the name of the directory containing it.